 Intervention

 The ICBT intervention, “BiP OCD”, is a 12 week, web-based, parent-supported and therapist-guided CBT protocol which feasibility and efficacy previously has been established (Lenhard et al., 2014a; Lenhard, Andersson, et al., 2016; Lenhard, Vigerland, et al., 2016) .
-BiP OCD is delivered via an online portal that patients access via a personal username and password.
+BiP OCD is delivered via an online portal that patients access via a personal account.
 The content of the intervention is similar to that of traditional face-to-face CBT interventions for OCD with the main focus on exposure with response prevention, the only difference being the format of delivery.
 Via the online portal patients get access to psychoeducational texts, videos, animations and exercises to do on their own and together with the parents.
-Patients have contact with an online clinician several times a week through asynchronous messages (resembling e-mail) and occasional telephone calls.
+Patients have contact with an online clinician several times a week through asynchronous messages (similar to e-mails) and occasional telephone calls.
 Parents log in to a separate track of the treatment to get access to specific content covering psychoeducation, parental coping strategies and how to support their child in adhering to the treatment.
 For a more in-depths description of BiP OCD please see Lenhard, Andersson, et al., 2016.

 Measures

 Children’s Yale Brown Obsessive Compulsive Scale, CY-BOCS (Scahill et al., 1997) is a semi-structured clinician administered interview and considered the gold standard in assessment of OC symptom severity in children and adolescents.
-Clinical Global Impression - Improvement, CGI-I (Berk et al., 2008) is a brief clinician rating of the patients symptom severity change relative to the basement assessment.
+Clinical Global Impression - Improvement, CGI-I (Berk et al., 2008) is a brief clinician rating of the patients’ symptom severity change relative to the basement assessment.
 The seven graded scale ranges from 1 = “very much improved” to 7 = “very much worse”.
 The Children’s Obsessional Compulsive Inventory Revised, CHOCI-R (Shafran et al., 2003) is a self- and parent-report measure of pediatric OCD symptom severity.
 Education, Work and Social Adjustment Scale – child and parent version, EWSAS (Mataix-Cols, 2005) is a 5 item self- and parent-rating scale of impaired functioning in psychiatric patients.
 Spence Child Anxiety Scale – Short version – Child and Parent version, SCAS-S-C/P (Spence, 1998) is a child and parent self-report measure of anxiety related psychopathology.
 In this study a short 12 item version of the SCAS was used.
 Child Depression Inventory – Short version CDI-S (Kovacs, 1985).
 Symptom severity of depression in the adolescent will be assessed with the CDI-S, a 10 item short version of the CDI.
 Family Accommodation Scale, Parent-Report, FAS-PR (Flessner et al., 2009).
 The parent-report version of the FAS consists of 12 items focusing on accommodation behaviors of parents with a child with OCD.

 Predictors